christiskatsouris/StataExamples/README.md

 permtest y, treat(D) np(`np') ipwcovars1(W)

 ```
+### Remarks

+'permtest' is a build-in function in Stata that implements a permutation test as a statistical siginificance technique to validate the treatment effect estimator.
+The ado file for the particular command can be found in the Github page of [permtest](https://github.com/masongcm/permtest).

 ### References

 - Freedman, D., & Lane, D. (1983).
 A nonstochastic interpretation of reported significance levels.
 Journal of Business & Economic Statistics, 1(4), 292-298.